 The second series had to be pushed back following a production hiatus due to the coronavirus pandemic, with filming resuming in the late summer of 2020.

-Martin Freeman (Black Panther) and Daisy Haggard (Back to Life) star as Paul and Ally, a couple whose parenting struggles are laid out starkly in funny and unflinchingly honest storylines.
+Martin Freeman (Black Panther) and Daisy Haggard (Back to Life) return for the new episodes as Paul and Ally, a couple whose parenting struggles are laid out starkly in funny and unflinchingly honest storylines.